 Find & Scan Wireless Networks from the Command Line in Mac OS X

-A long hidden airport command line utility buried deep in Mac OS X can be used to scan for and find available wireless networks
+A long hidden airport command line utility buried deep in Mac OS X can be used to scan for and find available wireless networks.
+This powerful tool is very helpful for network admins and systems administrators, but it’s handy for the average user to help discover nearby wi-fi routers as well.

 sudo ln -s /System/Library/PrivateFrameworks/Apple80211.framework/Versions/Current/Resources/airport /usr/sbin/airport